Golden-Handed Tamarin Facts

 Golden-Handed Tamarin Physical Description

-Its dark face develops hairless, while its large ears protrude from the fur.
+Its dark face also develops virtually hairless, while its large ears protrude from the fur.
 In addition, the short fur of the mammal displays primarily black or dark brown.
 The face appears quite dark, and entirely hairless.

 - Kingdom: Animalia